Xomega-Net/Xomega.Docs/docs/tutorial/4-security/0-overview.md

 </object>
 ```

-As you see, it allows for both internal users, such as an employee or a salesperson, as well as external users that are associated with a particular vendor, store, or an individual customer.
+As you see, it allows for both internal users, such as an employee or a salesperson, as well as external users that are associated with a particular vendor, store, or individual customer.

-We will allow access to the application for all types of users, but the external users will need to be able to see only the data that is associated with their business entity, i.e. only their own sales orders.
+We will allow access to the application for all types of users, but external users will need to be able to see only the data that is associated with their business entity, i.e. only their own sales orders.